oracle-devrel/terraform-oci-lakehouse/README.md

 ## Known Issues

 There is a [bug](https://github.com/terraform-providers/terraform-provider-oci/issues/1540) in the creation of the Data Catalog Private Endpoint which is necessary for MySQL DB System connectivity.
-The problem exists when using Resource Manager and Cloud Shell, but it is not found when using a local OCI CLI setup.
+The problem exists when using Resource Manager and Cloud Shell, but it is not found when using a local Terraform CLI setup.
-The code currently has a variable `using_local_OCI_CLI` which defaults to 'true' in variables.tf, but to 'false' in orm/variables.tf, which is the one present in the release build (.zip file) and Deploy to Oracle Cloud button.
+The code currently has a variable `using_local_CLI` which defaults to 'true' in variables.tf, but to 'false' in orm/variables.tf, which is the one present in the release build (.zip file) and Deploy to Oracle Cloud button.
+When using a local Terraform CLI setup, the Data Catalog Private Endpoint will be deployed and attached automatically.
-When using ORM or Cloud Shell, if choosing to deploy a MySQL DB System, we recommend a manual deployment and attachment of the Data Catalog Private Endpoint.
+When using ORM or Cloud Shell, if choosing to deploy a MySQL DB System, we recommend a manual deployment and attachment of the Private Endpoint.

 ## Deploy Using Oracle Resource Manager